SuperTapood/Cudheart/roadmap.md

 add and improve the library using the ideas i dumped onto the following list:

+- [ ] get rid of shape object for good
 - [ ] compile entire thing into lib or dll file by predefining templates
 - [ ] replace StringType* and ComplexType* with StringPtr and ComplexPtr respectivly
 - [ ] use ifndef and undefine and ifdef and stuff